-All You Need to Know About Applying Primer on Wood
+All You Need to Know About Applying Primer

-Primer is the best friend of a professional painter!
+It is the best friend of a professional painter!

 Why is this?
-It’s important to ensure that your wood surface is ready for paint in order to allow new paint to shine and create the beautiful colour you desire.
+It’s important to ensure that your surface is ready for paint in order to allow new paint to shine and create the beautiful colour you desire.

 It is a delicate (and beautiful!) process, and when done correctly, it can produce beautiful results that will last a lifetime.

-Pre-Painted Wood VS Unfinished Wood
+Pre-Painted VS Unfinished Timber

 Even if you intend to sand it off, it might not require as many coats as a piece of lumber that is brand-new without any type of coating at all.

-Quality & Colour Of Wood
+Quality & Colour

 When deciding what to initially do, you also need to consider what type of primer to use, which is another important consideration to make.